citp/privacy-policy-historical/h/ha/har/harvest.org.md

   * ## Communications

 When you send e-mails, form submissions, or other communications to Harvest Online, we may keep those communications indefinitely in order to process your inquiries, respond to your requests, and improve our sites.
-We'll always provide a clear "double opt-in" mechanism to subscribe to our e-mail lists, and won't spam non-subscribers.
+We may also use your contact information to send you communications about our organization, events, news, and opportunities that may be of interest to you.
+You are free to change your email preferences or unsubscribe at any time.

   * ## Links